Duccap/maze_solver/README.md

-# sudoku_solver
+# maze_solving
-an program solve sudoku using backtracking
+an program solve a maze using backtracking, there are just go down and turn left solely.